Deantwo/HazeronAdviser/README.md

 - Visually shows population, homes, and jobs
 - Visually shows morale
 - Better overview of all officers and their home (in charge of ships, on planet, etc.)
+- Overview of building TLs in a city
+- List of buildings in a city (highlighting needed and unnecessary morale buildings)

 Planned
 ==============